 Indexing will eliminate the chance that the Fund will substantially outperform the Index but also may reduce some of the risks of active management, such as poor security selection.
-Indexing seeks to achieve lower costs and better aftertax performance by aiming to keep portfolio turnover low in comparison to actively managed investment companies.
+Indexing seeks to achieve lower costs and better after-tax performance by aiming to keep portfolio turnover low in comparison to actively managed investment companies.

 BIM uses a representative sampling indexing strategy to manage the Fund.
 "Representative sampling" is an indexing strategy that involves investing in a representative sample of bonds that collectively has an investment profile similar to that of the applicable index that the Fund seeks to track.
 The bonds selected are expected to have, in the aggregate, investment characteristics (based on factors such as market value and industry weightings), fundamental characteristics (such as return variability, duration, maturity, credit ratings and yield) and liquidity measures similar to those of the applicable index that the Fund seeks to track.
 The Fund may or may not hold all of the bonds in the Index.
+There may be instances in which BIM may choose to underweight or overweight a security in the Index, purchase securities not in the Index that BIM believes are appropriate to substitute for certain securities in the Index in seeking to replicate as closely as possible, before fees and expenses, the performance of the Index.
+The Fund may sell securities that are represented in the Index in anticipation of their removal from the Index or purchase securities not represented in the Index in anticipation to the Index.

 Under normal circumstances, the Fund will invest at least 80% of its net assets (plus the amount of any borrowings for investment purposes) in emerging markets bonds with an average life of 1-10 years denominated in U.S. dollars, either directly or indirectly (e.g., through derivatives).
-The Fund may also invest up to 20% of its net assets in certain futures, options and swap contracts, cash and cash equivalents, as well as in bonds not included in the Index, but which

-BIM believes will help the Fund track the Index.
+The Fund may also invest up to 20% of its net assets in certain futures, options and swap contracts, cash and cash equivalents, as well as in bonds not included in the Index, but which BIM believes will help the Fund track the Index.
 The Fund seeks to track the investment results of the Index before fees and expenses of the Fund.